intergiro/developer-portal/docs/merchant/card-input/verification.md

 This section describes how to do 3D Secure using `<intergiro-card-input>`.
 If you wish to have full control over the 3D Secure process you can build it yourself using the [Verification API](../../integrate/acquiring/api#verification).

 ## 3D Secure
 Submit a [card token](./embed) together with a `verification required` error through the card input to initialize the 3D Secure cycle.
 This can render an invisible iframe for frictionless flow or a visible ifram that requires user interaction.
-The 3D Sercure process may require several steps in order to succeed, in the response will contain a new verification required error which is to be submitted to card input together with the card token.
+The 3D Sercure process may require several steps in order to succeed.
+The response will contain a new verification required error which is to be submitted to card input together with the card token.

 ``` json
 {